deep-rock-development/auto-stop-firebase-ext/PREINSTALL.md

 ### How It Works

 The extension monitors your project's spending through Google Cloud Billing budgets.
 When your spending reaches the configured threshold percentage, a Pub/Sub message triggers the extension.
-When the extension is triggered, an actions (or selected strategy) is invoked.
+When the extension is triggered, an action (or selected strategy) is invoked.
 The strategies are:

 **Strategy 1: Remove Billing Account (Recommended)**